-Universal Capture has been designed with an easy-to-use interface, allowing you to create an ad hoc recording or impromptu lecture (instructions below), or to control a scheduled lecture being recorded.
+Universal Capture has been designed with an easy-to-use interface, allowing you to create an ad hoc recording or impromptu lecture (instructions below).
+When using Classroom mode, you can also control a scheduled lecture being recorded.

 For detailed information on how to create and control these types of recordings, see: